NetCoreGenesis/netcoregenesis-documentation/website/docs/General/Distributed_Cache.md

 sidebar_label: Distributed Cache
 ---

 **Redis Cache** is used for caching as distributed.
-Besides, .Net Core's **In-Memory Cache** can be used interchangeably with a slight effort.
+Besides, .NET's **In-Memory Cache** can be used interchangeably with a slight effort.

 > Redis is an open source, in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets and so on.
 For more visit [https://redis.io/](https://redis.io/)